 While radiators don’t have a set lifespan, most automotive experts surmise that they can last for at least 8-10 years when properly maintained.
 Time, miles, and use naturally diminish their functionality.

 Metal radiators, which are common in older models, can last the lifespan of the car.
 Radiators that are mostly made of plastic, on the other hand, are prone to cracking a decade or so into their service.
 This is because plastic contracts and expands as the radiator cools and heats.
+Thus, it’s wise to replace a plastic-and-aluminum radiator at about 100,000 miles if you don’t want an unpleasant surprise.
+That’s an average figure.
+Vehicles that don’t run as hot or have more robust radiators may not need a radiator replacement, but if the radiator fails catastrophically it can destroy the engine.

 Inadequate or Lack of Cooling System Maintenance

 Proper upkeep of your cooling system is critical in maintaining your radiator.
 Failing to change your coolant when necessary, for instance, will increase the risk of internal corrosion.
 Meanwhile, not employing the correct coolant concentration when you drive through hot or cold weather can compromise your radiator’s ability to handle extreme temperatures.
+And once a cooling system begins to fill with rust and corrosion from improper service intervals or not enough coolant in the mix, that corrosion is very difficult to get rid of.

-Rust Buildup on the Exterior of the Radiator
+Buildup on the Exterior of the Radiator

 Damage From Road Debris